vendia/blog/posts/2022-05-13-green-blockchain-intro.md

 ---
-title: 'Greenblockchains: Can Blockchains Save the Enviornment?'
+title: 'Greenchains: Can Blockchains Save the Enviornment?'
 description: 'Many current blockchains solutions have a large carbon footprint - but next-gen blockchains have less carbon emissions - and can help in sustianability tracking'
 date: '2022-05-13'
 authors: